Luray Pocket Parks:

 Q. Do I need fishing or boating permit to fish and boat at Lake Arrowhead?

 A. Fishing permits are required for anyone ages 16 and up.
-Permits may be obtained from the Luray Town Office, Wal-Mart, Fairview Grocery and Bills Gun’s and Taxidermy. boating permits are required for all boats on Lake Arrowhead and can be obtained at same locations as fishing permits.
+Permits may be obtained from the Luray Town Office, Wal-Mart, and Fairview Grocery. boating permits are required for all boats on Lake Arrowhead and can be obtained at same locations as fishing permits.

 FISHING OPPORTUNITIES AT LAKE ARROWHEAD